What We Actually Carry

 - Has foreign transaction fees—best used domestically or for cruise perks

-- Earns MyCruise® points redeemable for onboard credit and discounts
+- Earns Royal ONE Rewards points redeemable for cruise discounts and onboard credit

 - No foreign transaction fees